nasa/isaac/astrobee/localization/cnn_object_localization/tools/offline_wheel_installer/README.md

-WARNING: This tool only works if all packages and their dependencies provide binaries for the Astrobee platform.
-Pay close attention while downloading packages to ensure none are skipped due to lack of support.
+WARNING: This tool depends on the availability of pre-built wheels for the armv7l architecture and these wheels aren't available from PyPi for the packages we need, making it kind of useless in the context of this project.
+As such, this tool is provided here for the sole purpose of hypothetical future re-use in a different use case.

 ### Workflow for installing python wheels on the robots